PaulineMitchell/Final-Fantasy-VIII-Launcher/readme.txt

 Final-Fantasy-VIII is finally here!
 There are issues about bugs and features of the game but you can fix and install the new launcher.

 The 1999 role-playing video game brought a huge impact.
 Hence this is one of my favorite games, I’ll share some of the information.
-I got some of the information on youtube to fix the issues and below are the files: https://www.youtube.com/watch?v=E9YbiTpBPrs you can also look for more details here.
+I got some of the information on youtube to fix the issues and below are the files: https://www.youtube.com/watch?v=E9YbiTpBPrs you can also look for more details <a href="http://healthydogbeds.com/"><b>here</b></a>.

 I also uploaded the screenshot I have: